 The words and the illustrations weave together to create a real story of hope, compassion and empathy, showing that kindness is still everywhere when you look for it.

 This would be a lovely book to share as part of PSHE work, with a focus on hope and kindness and is strengthened by the real story of Mohammad Aljaleel at the end of the book.
 It could also be shared as part of an assembly or focus on values for the whole school.
-I would also use with younger pupils to discuss refugees and explore what they often see of war on news broadcasts.
+With younger pupils it could introduce a discussion about refugees and explore what they often see of war on news broadcasts alongside other titles with a similar themes such as The Voyage or The Little Refugee.
 With upper KS2 pupils, I would compare and contrast to other texts, such as Migrants by Issa Watanabe and Story Like the Wind by Gill Lewis, to explore refugees and what the books tell us about their experiences.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.